photon1503/NINA.Photon.Plugin.ASA/README.md

 ## Setup

-download end extract the archive to %localappdata%\NINA\Plugins from https://github.com/photon1503/NINA.Photon.Plugin.ASA/releases/latest
+download end extract the archive to `%localappdata%\NINA\Plugins` from https://github.com/photon1503/NINA.Photon.Plugin.ASA/releases/latest

 ## Usage

 - Configure the settings on the plugin options page
+- Always sync your telescope to a know position before starting any model build.
+Can by easily done by using plate solve directly in N.I.N.A
 - Start building your model using the plugin.
-- Load the created POX file from %programdata%\ASA\Sequence\NINA-ASA-*.pox into AutoSlew
+- Load the created POX file from `%programdata%\ASA\Sequence\NINA-ASA-*.pox` into AutoSlew and calculate the model

 ## Changelog
 [See here](https://github.com/photon1503/NINA.Photon.Plugin.ASA/blob/master/CHANGELOG.md)